Taylor Swift albums discography

-The American singer-songwriter Taylor Swift has released 12 original studio albums, 4 re-recorded albums, 5 extended plays (EPs), and 4 live albums.
-In the United States, as of May 2025, she had sold 116.7 million album-equivalent units, coming from 54 million pure sales and 70.7 billion streams; the Recording Industry Association of America (RIAA) as of September 2025 certified 105 million album units, making her the highest-certified female album artist.
-On the Billboard 200 chart, she has accumulated 15 albums and 92 total weeks at number one, more than any other solo act.
+The American singer-songwriter Taylor Swift has released 12 studio albums, 4 re-recorded albums, 6 extended plays (EPs), 4 live albums, 21 compilation albums, and 1 box set.
+In the United States, as of May 2025, she had sold 116.7 million album-equivalent units, coming from 54 million pure sales and 70.7 billion streams; the Recording Industry Association of America (RIAA) as of November 2025 certified 110 million album units, making her the highest-certified female album artist.
+On the Billboard 200 chart, she has accumulated 15 albums and 98 total weeks at number one, more than any other solo act.

 Swift released six albums with Big Machine Records.
-Her debut studio album, Taylor Swift (2006), spent more weeks on the Billboard 200 than any other album in the 2000s decade, and her second, Fearless (2008), was the only album from the 2000s decade to spend one year in the top 10 of the Billboard 200.
+Her debut album, Taylor Swift (2006), spent more weeks on the Billboard 200 than any other album in the 2000s decade, and her second, Fearless (2008), was the only album from the 2000s decade to spend one year in the top 10 of the Billboard 200.
 Fearless was Swift's first album to top the charts in Australia, Canada, and New Zealand.
-Her next studio albums—Speak Now (2010), Red (2012), 1989 (2014), and Reputation (2017)—all reached number one on the Billboard 200, and each of them sold over one million US first-week copies.
-All four albums reached number one in Australia, Canada, and New Zealand; and the latter three all reached number one in the United Kingdom.
+Her next albums—Speak Now (2010), Red (2012), 1989 (2014), and Reputation (2017)—all reached number one on the Billboard 200, and each of them sold over one million US first-week copies.
+All four albums reached number one in Australia, Canada, and New Zealand, and the latter three reached number one in the United Kingdom.